Buying your equipment from us is a long term investment. We understand that, and try to make products of the best quality.

 Unfortunately, from time to time, we receive feedback from our customers that the equipment has spoiled in a short period of time (within 6 months).
 We asked some quick questions, and popped in to take a look to observe.
 After investigations, we believe these tips will help all gym owners extend the lifespan of their equipment.

-We saw someone using a technique bar, loaded it with 30kg on each side, and started doing deadlifts.
+We had seen a user using a technique bar, loaded it with 30kg on each side, and started doing deadlifts.
 The technique bar is not meant for this purpose, and it will spoil the bar very quickly.
 A sign will help them understand the uses of different bars.

 Doing Olympic weightlifting?
 Then please make sure the bar does not hit anything on its descent.
 The bar is made of steel, not adamantium.